D0rs4n/D0rs4n.github.io/about.md

-# About
+# About me :wave:

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+I'm a young developer, trying to learn about deep learning, without any deep mathematical background. :scream:
+Also, I have about 3 years of experience in Python :snake:.